crossbario/autobahn-js/README.md

 # Getting started

-With **Autobahn**|JS, you can develop application components in JavaScript, and those components can be hosted inside browsers and NodeJS as well as PostgreSQL in a future release.
+With **Autobahn**|JS, you can develop application components in JavaScript, and those components can be hosted inside browsers and Node.js as well as PostgreSQL in a future release.

 To provide the communication between the components of your application, you need a WAMP v2 compatible **application router**.

 > The application router is responsible for call and event routing between your application's components.
 The router itself will not run any application code.
 >
 > WAMP implementations need to catch up with V2 of WAMP, and currently, the only WAMP v2 compatible routers are [**Autobahn**|Python](https://github.com/tavendo/AutobahnPython) and [**Crossbar**.io.](https://github.com/crossbario/crossbar)
 >

 **Crossbar**.io is an integrated server package that can run from configuration files and acts as a generic WAMP router.
-To get started with **Crossbar**.io, please see here.
+To get started with **Crossbar**.io, please see the [project GitHub wiki](https://github.com/crossbario/crossbar/wiki/Getting-Started).

 ## Example Code

-You can find complete examples [here](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/basic).
+You can find complete examples for code running in both the browser and Node.js, using an AutobahnPython application router, [here](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/basic).

-## NodeJS
+## Node.js

-You can get **Autobahn**|JS for NodeJS using the Node Package Manager:
+You can get **Autobahn**|JS for Node.js using the Node Package Manager:

 	npm install autobahn